k-box/k-search-client-php/readme.md

 ## Usage

-The K-Link Adapter Boilerplate utilizes [Composer](http://getcomposer.org/) to manage its dependencies.
+The K-Link Adapter Boilerplate uses [Composer](http://getcomposer.org/) to manage its dependencies.
 So, before using the Boilerplate, make sure you have Composer installed on your machine.

 The K-Link Adapter Boilerplate is available in the K-Link composer private repository.
 In order to require it in your project add the following repository configuration to your `composer.json` file.